kdsanman/Flicks/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Identifying where exactly to decide which image to use.
+- Identifying where exactly to decide which image to use.
+- Handling change in orientation without the app crashing.

 ## Open-source libraries used